C2FO/angular-styleguide/README.md

 # Angular Style Guide

+Angular style guide for C2FO teams.
+Most of this guide is a direct fork of [John Papa's Angular Style Guide](https://github.com/johnpapa/angular-styleguide).

 *Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*

 If you are looking for an opinionated style guide for syntax, conventions, and structuring Angular applications, then step right in.
 These styles are based on my development experience with [Angular](//angularjs.org), presentations, [Pluralsight training courses](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.